 8.2.6 Piston Cooling Tubes—Target the piston cooling tubes.
 Contact TMC for directions.

 8.2.7 New Parts—The following new parts are included in the Engine Build Parts List.
 They are not reusable.
 Clean the parts prior to use.
-A full rebuild parts list is available from the TMC.
+A full rebuild parts list is available from the TMC2.
 For piston second rings, follow the C13 Piston Second Ring Pre-Test Cleaning Procedure, available from the TMC.
 During a test, a replacement of any of the new parts listed below will invalidate the test.

 8.2.7.1 Pistons.